mckib2/mr_utils/README.md

 pip3 install -e ./
 ```

 You'll need to manually install the ismrmrd-python-tools as it's currently not available on pypi.
 You can find it here: https://github.com/ismrmrd/ismrmrd-python-tools.git

+# MAKE_README
 ## make_readme

 [Source](../master/make_readme.py)